 In accordance with best practice provision 2.3.2 of the DCGC, if the Board decides not to establish a remuneration committee or a selection and appointment committee, the best practice provisions applicable to such committee(s) apply to all the Non-Executive Directors.

 12.6.
 Meetings and attendance

-The Board held four regular meeting in 2021.
-All such meetings were attended by the Directors.
+The Board held five (5) regular meetings in 2022.
 All Directors attended all the meetings, as such the absenteeism rate is zero.

 13. LOOKING AHEAD